 This appears to be the most productive ‘youth’ game, in these terms, played to date.
 It is possible that more players will be selected for internationals from these or other teams so the record could change.

-favourite cricket photos.
-It shows Lawrence Rowe being caught by Ian
+photos.
+It shows Lawrence Rowe being caught by Ian Chappell off Jeff

-Chappell off Jeff Thomson at the MCG on Boxing Day 1975.
-Those familiar with
+Thomson at the MCG on Boxing Day 1975.
+Those familiar with Australian cricket

-Australian cricket photography will not be surprised to learn that it was taken
+photography will not be surprised to learn that it was taken by Patrick

 The occasion was the morning of one of the first Boxing Day Tests.
 Some 85,000 people were present, and in those days the MCG stands were physically smaller than now.
 Such was the crush of spectators that large numbers were sitting even right behind the sight screen.

 As you can see, the photo is on the cover of a Bill Frindall book of scores from that time.
 While it is not a rare book, it is by no means common and so I hope that no one concerned will mind the reproduction.
 Unfortunately, my copy is worn by use, and so I have photoshopped out some scratches and abrasions.

 Why do I like it?
 Unlike most cricket photography, it presents a dramatic moment in a Test match much as a spectator experiences it, with a wider field of view than normally seen.
 Many modern telephoto shots, usually taken from the boundary at ground level, are so extreme that they sometimes struggle to get even the batsman’s face and bat into the same frame.

 I like the elevated viewpoint and the composition.
 The participants are placed neatly, and all eyes are on the ball, directing the viewer’s attention to the main action.
 The power of Thomson is suggested by his position, still in mid-air even though the ball has reached the slip fielder.
 The catcher’s position is also dynamic, and shows perfect technique.
 The packed crowd looming at the top of frame increases the sense of drama.